lucaspcamargo/komparsa/README.md

-# komparsa
+# Komparsa

-A Gemini protocol browser and archiver application, made with Kirigami.
+A Gemini protocol browser and archiver application, made with Kirigami from KDE.

-TODO add more info here
+Right now it is very incomplete and buggy, but it could become a nice little app at some point.

+## License

+This application is licensed under the LGPL v2.